flyck/Flyck/README.md

 ### Hi there 👋

 Cloud Engineer from Germany here.
-Started out in the Linux Server world 💾, moved as Systems Engineer into the AWS Cloud ☁️ and these days I sit mostly in meetings and do some programming 👨🏻‍💻.
+Started out in the Linux Server world 💾, moved as Systems Engineer into the AWS Cloud ☁️ and these days I sit mostly in meetings but also do some programming 👨🏻‍💻.

 Passionate about product engineering vs maintenance engineering. ⚡️